Bhimsen Joshi: Personal life

+Bhimsen Joshi with his first wife Sunanda Katti at his eldest son Raghavendra Joshi, 1954.

+Bhimsen Joshi with his second wife Vatsala Mudholkar in 1951.

 Joshi married twice.
 His first wife was Sunanda Katti, the daughter of his maternal uncle, whom he married in 1944.
 He had four children from Sunanda; Raghavendra, Usha, Sumangala, and Anand.
 In 1951, he married Vatsala Mudholkar, his co-actor in the Kannada play Bhagya-Shree.
 Bigamous marriages among Hindus were prohibited by law in the Bombay Presidency; so he took up residency in Nagpur (capital of Central Province and Berar in 1951) where bigamy was allowed and married there for the second time.
 He did not divorce or separate from Sunanda.
 With Vatsala, he had three children; Jayant, Shubhada, and Shrinivas Joshi.
 Initially, both his wives and families lived together, but when this did not work out, his first wife moved out with the family to live in a house in Limayewadi in Sadashiv Peth, Pune, where Joshi continued to visit them.

 Joshi struggled with alcoholism, which he overcame by the late 1970s.

 Outside of music, Joshi was passionate about cars and had a deep knowledge of auto mechanics.